Dec 27, 2013 Dec 25, 2013 Dec 22, 2013

 In working on these changes I also did some research on which meat to use since I always bought packaged stew meat.
 I saw that chuck roast was always the meat of choice so I bought one to try, cut in into cubes myself, and No, No, No!
 It had way too much fat and my recipe does not need it.
 The regular packaged stew meat is much leaner and there is never any grease floating on the top, because that’s what I got with the chuck roast.

 So I’m staying with the packaged stew meat, which is much leaner, and I just cut off any visible fat.
 So now it’s even easier to make this all time favorite comfort food for the cold winter nights.
 It’s low fat, easy to make, and you can eat it with a spoon.
-Click here for the new recipe. – Jenny Jones
+For the new recipe and video, click here. – Jenny Jones

 You won’t believe how easy it is to make these Christmas Pecan Balls.
 It’s a simple, one-bowl recipe that’s pretty much foolproof although everyone will think you’re a gourmet baker.
 They make an impressive holiday gift and whenever I make them, everyone asks for the recipe.
 Now you can see how simple it really is.